devanshudighe/CMPE283/Assignment-3/Readme.md

 3) After building the kernel to its latest version, I referred the video lecture 5 to understand where to update the emulation code.
 4) In the vmx.c file under the function vmx_handle_exit, to calculate the cycle time, I looked under SDM and figured out that it can be calculated by using the RDTSC function.
 So I took 2 variables and declared one at the start of the function from which we will know the start time when the exit happened.
 We are interested in how many cycles are spent by the cpu when an exit has occured.
 So we put a time stamp counter after the vmx_handle_exit returns from the cpuid emulation code.
 That is when we want to end our timer and that is our total time spent for the required exit type.
 5) This was performed considering a single CPU.
 To make it thread safe and concurrent on multiple CPU's I added the atomic variables that helps in achieving concurrent values of cycle times on multiple CPUs.
 6) Tested the program on an inner VM which was also VMware Workstation.
-Installed a package called CPUID that helps us testing the functionality using the command **cpuid -l 0x4FFFFFFF**
+Installed a package called CPUID that helps us testing the functionality using the command **cpuid -l 0x4FFFFFFE -s [exit number]**

 ###   2. Sumeet Deshpande (Email: sumeetsuhas.deshpande@sjsu.edu, Student Id: 014608334)